Best Places to Live in Tennessee: Top 7 Tennessee Cities

 Knoxville

 Our journey now takes us to Knoxville, a city that perfectly blends Southern charm with modern vibes.
 As a college town, Knoxville pulsates with the collegiate energy of the University of Tennessee, particularly evident on game days at the immense Neyland Stadium and through the vibrant business community catering to students.
+It's also one of the best places to retire in Tennessee.

 Knoxville's Affordable Housing Landscape